-Salem City has investigated constructing a pressurized irrigation system for landscaping and garden use.
-The system would be built in conjunction with the CUP project to bring water to southern Utah County and northern Juab County.
-It should generally follow the guidelines contained in the Master Secondary Water Plan, completed by Sunrise Engineering in 2001, and incorporated herein by this reference.
-The system will utilize the water that currently runs in open ditches.
-The water will be pressurized and distributed in pipes throughout the City.
-The pressurized system will increase the life of the culinary system and will eliminate the need for over-sizing the culinary system for summer-time usage.
-The City should seek grants and low or no interest loans to construct the system.
+Salem City has a pressurized irrigation system for landscaping and garden use.
+Detailed information about the pressurized irrigation system can be located in the City's Impact Fee Study and Capital Facilities Plan.
+The system utilizes the water that currently runs in open ditches.
+The water is pressurized and distributed in pipes throughout the City.
+The pressurized system increases the lifespan of the culinary system and will eliminate the need for over-sizing the culinary system for summer-time usage.